hendrikmaus/drafter-php/README.md

 1. Get an instance of the `\DrafterPhp\DrafterInterface` implementation, `\DrafterPhp\Drafter`
 1.1 You will need to pass the path to your drafter binary to the constructor 1.2 It is recommended to solve this using a dependency injection container
-2. Set the inputPath file and options on your `\DrafterPhp\Drafter` instance 2.1 Drafter-php currently does not support passing blueprint code directly to Drafter;
+2. Set the input file and options on your `\DrafterPhp\Drafter` instance 2.1 Drafter-php currently does not support passing blueprint code directly to Drafter;
     it has to be stored in a file at this time
 3. Run your command